 - If the role is exempt from the ROA, you should ignore filtered criminal records.

 - More information: Ignoring filtered criminal records [Detailed guidance]

-- There is a lot of confusion about criminal records.
+There is a lot of confusion about criminal records.
 Confusion can create anxiety.
-Anxiety can lead to risk-averseness.
-Often, it’s easy to make assumptions about what was involved in someone receiving a criminal record.
-However, when you have a clear process in place for assessing criminal records, you are better able to understand specific situations and make confident recruitment decisions as a result.
+Anxiety can lead to risk-aversion.
+It’s easy to make assumptions about someone with a criminal record.
+However, when you have a clear process in place for assessing criminal records, you are better able to assess information and make confident recruitment decisions.

 - More information: Carrying out a criminal record assessment [Detailed guidance]

-- If you’re looking for a formalised way of working through an applicant’s criminal record, we have a criminal record assessment template as a downloadable resource
+- If you’re looking for a formalised way of working through an applicant’s criminal record, download our criminal record assessment template

-- If an applicant has disclosed a criminal record, there’s a number of factors to consider to better understand the relevance of this to the role in question.
+- If an applicant has disclosed a criminal record, there are several factors to consider to better understand the relevance of this to the role in question.

 - More information: Factors to consider when assessing criminal records [Detailed guidance]